 Casa Loma, completed in 1914, was a life-long dream of Canadian financier, Sir Henry Pellatt.
-The medieval-style castle features decorated suites, secret passages, an 800-foot tunnel, stables with mahogany horse stalls, and beautiful 5-acre estate gardens.
+The medieval-style castle in Canada features decorated suites, secret passages, an 800-foot tunnel, stables with mahogany horse stalls, and beautiful 5-acre estate gardens.
 Sir Henry enjoyed Casa Loma for less than 10 years before financial misfortune forced him to abandon his castle home.

 Hatley Castle – Victoria, British Columbia